Bronze jewelry from prehistory to the present day

 Medieval bronze ring

-Renaissance and modern times
+Renaissance and modern era

-The Renaissance (14th-16th century) marked a revival of interest in antiquity, reviving the popularity of bronze.
+The Renaissance (14th-16th century) marked a revival of interest in Antiquity, reviving the popularity of bronze.

 Cameos, intaglios, medals and statuettes were inspired by Greek and Roman jewelry, with portraits of famous men and women, scenes from mythology and humanist motifs.